marcredhat/Akka-cluster-deploy-kubernetes/README.md

-# Deploy Akka Cluster on Kubernetes and monitor with Dynatrace
+# Deploy Akka Cluster on OpenShift 4.5 and monitor with Dynatrace

 We will build and deploy a simple Akka application on OpenShift 4.5 to demonstrate how you can build an inherently scalable, distributed solution.